jroblak/MelonJS-Node-Socket.IO-Boilerplate-Example/README.md

-ninecircles
+spider*soldiers*
 ===========

-melonJS game inspired by Alighieri
+An online multiplayer game powered by melonJS, node.js, and socket.io